OperationSpark/portfolio/README.md

 We're going to build the page from scratch:

-* From the file system pane in Cloud9, and within the root directory of your website, right click and choose `New File`, and name the file `portfolio.html`.
-When your done with this step, you should have two HTML files next to each other in the root directory of your website, `index.html` and `portfolio.html`.
+* On the left side your Stackblitz workspace, right click and choose `New File`, and name the file `portfolio.html`.
-* Double-click on the `portfolio.html` file to open it in the Cloud9 text editor.
+* Double-click on the `portfolio.html` file to open it in the Stackblitz code editor.
 * Finally, within the `portfolio.html` file, let's create the scaffolding HTML tags we need for any web page by adding the following HTML tags:

 ```html